ralian/R3D_CORE/CONTRIBUTING.md

 # CONTRIBUTING

 Please follow the relevant checklists and guidelines when contributing to R3D_CORE (or just Core for short.)
-This is not the code of conduct.
-Please also read and follow that when working with our community.

 ## Opening an Issue